This post may contain affiliate links. Please see my full disclosure for details.

 - Combine apples, breadcrumbs, 2 tablespoons of melted butter, 3 tablespoons of sugar, lemon juice, cinnamon, and salt.
 Set aside.

-- Place your remaining 6 tablespoons of melted butter and 2 tablespoons of sugar in two separate bowls.
+- Place the remaining 6 tablespoons (3 oz/85 g) of melted butter and 2 tablespoons sugar in two separate small bowls.

-- On a parchment paper-lined baking sheet, place one sheet of phyllo dough, leaving the other sheets under a damp cloth to prevent drying.
+- Place one sheet of phyllo dough on your prepared baking sheet, leaving the remaining sheets under a damp cloth to keep from drying out.

-- Brush the first sheet of phyllo dough with butter and sprinkle about a teaspoon of sugar on top.
+- Brush the sheet of phyllo dough with butter and sprinkle with about a teaspoon of sugar.

-- Place the second sheet of phyllo dough on top and repeat the butter/sugar process to stack, butter, and sugar with the remaining sheets.
+- Place the second sheet of phyllo dough on top of the first and again, brush with butter and sprinkle with sugar.
+Continue to stack, butter and sugar with the remaining sheets of dough, but do not butter or sugar the final sheet of dough.

-- Combine plumped raisins and liquid with the apple mixture and scoop this filling onto the narrow end of the stacked dough closest to you.
+- Scoop the filling onto the narrow end of the stacked dough nearest to you.

-- Spread the apple mixture into a 3-inch wide strip.
-Leave a 2-inch border of dough from the bottom and sides.
+- Spread the apples into a 3-inch wide strip, leaving a 2-inch border of dough from the bottom and sides of the apple strip.

-- Fold the sides of the dough over the apples.
-Then, starting from the bottom, roll the dough with the apples inside away from you until the dough is rolled up, and the apples are enclosed.
+- Fold the sides of the dough over the apples, and then, starting from the bottom, start to roll the dough with the apples inside away from you until the dough is rolled up and the apples are enclosed inside.

-- Place the roll, seam side down, in the center of the baking sheet, brush the remaining melted butter and sprinkle with sugar.
+- Place the roll, seam side down, in the center of the baking sheet and then brush with the remaining melted butter and sprinkle with the remaining sugar.

-- Bake in a preheated 350°F (180°C) oven for about an hour, rotating halfway through until the pastry is golden brown.
+- Bake for about 50-60 minutes, rotating halfway through, until the pastry is a golden brown.

-- Leftover apple strudel can be kept in an airtight container in the refrigerator for up to 2 days.
+- Let cool.
+Serve with a drizzle of Creme Anglaise.
+Leftovers can be stored in an airtight container in the refrigerator for up to 2 days.
+Re-crisp in a 300°F (150°C) oven for 15 minutes.

 Gemma’s Pro Chef Tips For Making Apple Strudel